nodejs/node/doc/api/fs.md

 any comparison, however there are additional methods which can be used for displaying fuzzy information.
 More details can be found in the [MDN JavaScript Reference][MDN-Date] page.
-* For backward compatible copying, the `toJSON` method can be used:
+* For copying a `Stats` object in a backward compatible way with versions < 8, the `toJSON` method can be used:
   `const copy = stats.toJSON ? stats.toJSON() : Object.assign({}, stats);`

 ### Stat Time Values